microsoft/DynamicTelemetry/docs/docs/HowTo.UseThisDocumentation.document.md

 mixture of Open Source and closed source software offerings.
 Dynamic Telemetry does not take a principled position on either; both are considered valuable.

-The Dynamic Telemetry documentation is organized.
-Into three layers.
+The Dynamic Telemetry documentation is organized into three layers.

 1. **Scenarios**; mapping user utility into software architecture
 1. **Architecture**; showcasing the software "big boxes" and data flows